nsingh1900/EV-Sales-Analysis-main/README.md

 5. Recommendations: Based on the analysis, strategic recommendations include focusing on launch timing, optimizing marketing campaigns, and identifying potential product improvements to boost sales.

 Contributor
-HAFIZ ZAIN WAHEED
+Neeta Singh Sharma

 Contact
-For any inquiries or suggestions related to this project, please reach out to Zn_chaudhry@hotmail.com
+For any inquiries or suggestions related to this project, please reach out to neeta1982@gmail.com